Sheikhsoft/InternetGuard/FAQ.md

 * Make sure you didn't block Google Play store / Play services
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
 * Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
-* Open NetGuard and navigate to the pro features screen; NetGuard will check the purchases again
+* Open InternetGuard and navigate to the pro features screen; InternetGuard will check the purchases again

 Note that:

 * Purchases are stored in the Google cloud and cannot get lost
 * There is no time limit on purchases, so they cannot expire
 * Google does not expose details (name, e-mail, etc) about buyers to developers
-* An application like NetGuard cannot select which Google account to use
+* An application like InternetGuard cannot select which Google account to use

 If you cannot solve the problem with the purchase, you will have to contact Google about it.

 <a name="FAQ60"></a>
 **(60) Why does IP (Wi-Fi) calling/SMS/MMS not work?**

-Please see the [compatibility section](https://github.com/M66B/NetGuard/#compatibility) about this (you might need to request the desktop version to see this section if you are using a mobile device).
+Please see the [compatibility section](https://github.com/M66B/InternetGuard/#compatibility) about this (you might need to request the desktop version to see this section if you are using a mobile device).

 <a name="FAQ61"></a>
-**(61) Help, NetGuard crashed!**
+**(61) Help, InternetGuard crashed!**

-NetGuard rarely crashes ("unexpectedly stopped"), but if it crashed (which is something different than being stopped by Android, see [this FAQ](#FAQ38)), then it is mostly caused by bugs in your Android version (either in the [Android VPN service](https://developer.android.com/reference/android/net/VpnService.html) implementation or in the [Android Linux kernel](https://developer.android.com/guide/platform/index.html#linux-kernel)).
+InternetGuard rarely crashes ("unexpectedly stopped"), but if it crashed (which is something different than being stopped by Android, see [this FAQ](#FAQ38)), then it is mostly caused by bugs in your Android version (either in the [Android VPN service](https://developer.android.com/reference/android/net/VpnService.html) implementation or in the [Android Linux kernel](https://developer.android.com/guide/platform/index.html#linux-kernel)).
 I am happy to check what the cause of a crash is and I will fix it whenever possible, but I need a logcat captured from your PC with the crash log for this.